suja27/Data-Analysis-portfolio/README.md

 Data storytelling and reporting

 In this portfolio, you’ll find a collection of projects that highlight my technical capabilities and analytical thinking.
-These include SQL scripts, dashboards, Excel models, and PowerPoint presentations, all focused on transforming data into actionable insights.
+These include SQL scripts, Excel, power bi and tableau  all focused on transforming data into actionable insights.
 Each project is designed to demonstrate how I turn raw data into meaningful visualizations and business decisions.

 ## 📑 Table of Contents